A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Model Formulation

 \subsection{Part 2: Brandenburg – ABM Based on Mobile Phone Trajectories}

 In contrast to the PDE-based model for Berlin, the Brandenburg region is represented by an \textit{ABM} based on high-resolution mobile phone data to reconstruct realistic individual trajectories.
 Note that the used dataset includes individuals who have been present in Brandenburg or Berlin at least once in the recorded data, regardless of their actual place of residence.
+These individuals were kept in the simulation because they are part of the original data and contribute to the infection dynamics.
+Removing them would have created an artificial closed system and could have led to different transmission patterns.

 Each agent is either located inside a facility -- such as home, workplace, school or leisure facility -- or commuting between facilities.
-While commuting, agents are assumed to be isolated and cannot transmit infections.
+Each facility represents a specific location with an identifier and fixed spatial coordinates.
+It is assigned a category (e.g., home, school, workplace, leisure), which characterizes the interaction setting at that location.
 Within facilities, agents can only interact with others inside the same facility and category.
 This means, infection transmission can occur only if an infectious ($I$ or $\sY$) and a susceptible ($S$) agent are present in the same location of the same facility type.
 Health status updates happen at every time step, except for susceptible agents for which the health status is updated only upon leaving a facility.
-Transitions in health states follow the same rules as described in Section \ref{subsubsec:statusABM}.
+Consistent with the update mechanism of the underlying EpiSim framework, this modeling choice ensures that the infection process reflects accumulated exposure during the stay.
+Delaying the state update until departure prevents (multiple) updates within the same facility visit and avoids situations in which newly exposed individuals would immediately contribute to further transmission during that same stay.
+While commuting, agents are assumed to be isolated and cannot transmit infections.
+Previous implementations of EpiSim~\cite{Muller2021ABM,GithubEpiSim} allowed for transmission during commuting.
+However, in event-based models, transmission predominantly arises from prolonged contacts within facilities.
+While public transport is included as a potential transmission setting, it involves comparatively short contact durations and high air exchange rates.
+Therefore, commuting-related infections are not modeled.

+The mobile phone data is provided as a sequence of time-stamped events for each agent.
+Each event indicates either the start or end of an activity at a specific facility of a certain category.
+Agents are assumed to travel in straight lines between facilities, with walking speed adjusted to match the expected arrival time.
+We do not explicitly model other modes of transportation.
+An agent’s health state (except for susceptible agents) may change during a time step that includes movement.
+This means a commuting agent may start a trip with one health state and enter the PDE domain with another.
+Changes in commuting patterns may alter the timing with which agents cross different modeling domains.
+Such shifts in timing can lead to earlier or later infection events and thereby influence the overall infection dynamics.